If your student seems more concerned about college life than life after college, don't worry. At NNU, we'll take care of both.

 With more than 60 areas of study from which to choose, at NNU your student wont have to settle for a major that's anything less than their true passion.
 Unless their true passion is underwater basket weaving.
 We don't offer that.

-NNU's academically challenging program is one of three Northwestern universities to hold national accreditation through the Association of Collegiate Business Schools and Programs.
-Since 1997, graduating seniors consistently place in the top ten percent nationally on the Major Field Test in business.
+NNU's academically challenging program holds national accreditation through the Accreditation Council for Business Schools and Programs.
+Since 1997, graduating seniors consistently place in the top 10 percent nationally on the Major Field Test in business.

 NNU offers over 60 areas of study.
 See a complete list of programs →